 I have acted as a peer reviewer for these journals:

-New Review of Film and Television Studies, Journal of Contemporary European Studies, Studies in European Cinema, Studies in Popular Culture , Journal of Adaptation in Film and Performance , Feminist Media Studies, Journal of Greek Media & Culture.
+New Review of Film and Television Studies, Journal of Contemporary European Studies, Studies in European Cinema, Film-Philosophy, Deleuze Studies, Studies in Popular Culture , Journal of Adaptation in Film and Performance , Feminist Media Studies, Journal of Greek Media & Culture.

-I have also acted as a reviewer for book proposals submitted to 1.
-Edinburgh University Press and 2.
-Bloomsbury.
+I have also acted as a reviewer for book proposals submitted to: 1.
+Edinburgh University Press 2.
+Bloomsbury, and 3.
+Palgrave.